Cyber Security Articles & News

 Linux is a flexible, open-source, community-developed system used for computers, mobile devices, servers, mainframes, and other embedded devices.
 It is the most commonly supported operating system (OS), offering hardware resource management, application launch and administration, and user interfaces.

-Red hat hackers typically target Linux systems because of its open-source nature which provides easy access to both command-line interfaces and popular hacking tools.
+Red hat hackers typically target Linux systems because of their open-source nature, which provides easy access to both command-line interfaces and popular hacking tools.

 This unique type of hacker simply does not have any intention of harming the innocent.
-Their goal is to stop the bad guys, and they are willing to breach the systems of cybersecurity attackers using any means necessary.
+Their goal is to stop threat actors, and they are willing to breach the systems of black hats using any means necessary.

 A common means of gaining access to and dismantling network systems is social engineering.
-Using clever and manipulative tactics, victims are deceived into revealing private or sensitive information, allowing hackers to access and attack network systems.
+Using clever and manipulative tactics, victims are deceived into revealing private or sensitive information, allowing hackers to breach network systems.

-The black hat victims of red hats are skilled cyber attackers who also use social engineering tactics.
-The thrill of outwitting bad actors — using their own methods — provides the satisfaction these vigilantes seek.
+The black hat victims of red hats are skilled threat actors who also use social engineering tactics.
+The thrill of outwitting bad actors — using their own methods — provides the satisfaction these heroic outlaws seek.

-These hero outlaws often don’t follow rules, regulations, or laws in their pursuit of justice.
-They are willing to do whatever it takes to hunt down attackers and destroy their systems.
+These antiheroes often don’t follow rules, regulations, or laws in their pursuit of justice, and they are willing to do whatever it takes to hunt down threat actors and destroy their systems.
+As a result, red hat hackers are like vigilantes in cyber security; even if it means operating on the fringes of ethics, they still aim to stop threat actors because they believe it’s morally justifiable.

 Mitigating the risks of cyber threats requires that you understand the types of hackers threatening your business, analyze your systems and processes through comprehensive pentesting services, and implement prioritized security action steps.